 Dying and leaving behind minor children is something no one wants to consider.
 However, the consequences of not making guardianship plans can have long term, devastating consequences.
 Should you pass away without appointing a guardian, your child may be sent into foster care and an uncertain future.
-The parent who gives some time to contemplating guardianship will experience peace of mind in the event of a tragic accident or illness.
+The parent who gives some time to contemplating an arrangement for guardianship of their child after death will experience peace of mind in the event of a tragic accident or illness.

 Choosing a Guardian

 The deceased parent who leaves behind a surviving spouse can usually rely on them to care for minor children.
 However, if both parents pass away or if one has abandoned the children, it’s important for the custodial parents to choose a guardian.
 Careful consideration should be given to: